Introduction

 cd powdr

-# install powdr_cli
+# install powdr-cli

-cargo install --path ./powdr_cli
+cargo install --path ./cli-rs

 Hello World

-machine HelloWorld {
+machine HelloWorld with degree: 8 {

 reg pc[@pc];